colindchung/colindchung/README.md

 ## Hi there 👋

-I'm Colin, a full stack engineer originally from Toronto.
-I'm currently building the next generation of agents in the battery space @ [Ohm](https://www.ohm.ai/)
+I'm Colin, a full stack engineer originally from Toronto and currently based in San Francisco.
+At the moment, I'm building the next generation of agents in the battery space @ [Ohm (Formerly Byterat, YC W23)](https://www.ohm.ai/)

-### My stack:
+### My usual stack:
 - Python
 - Typescript
-- React
+- React / Tailwind
 - Postgres
 - AWS